Most strategic marketing projects require a thorough analysis of the competitive landscape.

 Set-Up Google Alerts

-This is one tool I use the most to learn about a new industry or product category.
+This is the one tool I use the most to learn about a new industry or product category.
 Google Alerts are really easy to set up and the results are generated instantaneously.

 Make sure you set up alerts for both industry keywords as well as your competitors’ names.
 You should also use this free tool to discover what people are saying about your brand on forums, blogs, and other media channels.